 has been involved in the creation of Christianity and its texts at every step.

-extant manuscripts, since the autographs or originals were destroyed long ago, an act that would appear to be
+since the autographs or originals were destroyed long ago, an act that would appear to be the epitome of

-the epitome of blasphemy, were these texts truly the precious testimonials by the Lord's very disciples
+blasphemy, were these texts truly the precious testimonials by the Lord's very disciples themselves.
+Although

-themselves.
-Although a miniscule bit of papyrus (Rylands P52) dating to the middle of the second century has
+a miniscule bit of papyrus (Rylands P52) dating to the middle of the second century has been identified

-been identified speculatively as part of "John's Gospel" (18:31-33), the oldest fragments conclusively
+speculatively as part of "John's Gospel" (18:31-33), the oldest fragments conclusively demonstrated as coming

-demonstrated as coming from the canonical gospels date to the 3rd century.
-The two verses of
+from the canonical gospels date to the 3rd century.
+The two verses of "John's Gospel,"

-"John's Gospel," comprising only about 60 words, could easily be part of another, non-canonical gospel,
+comprising only about 60 words, could easily be part of another, non-canonical gospel, of which there

-of which there were numerous in the first centuries of the Christian era.
-That such texts contained verses
+were numerous in the first centuries of the Christian era.
+That such texts contained verses paralleling those

-paralleling those found in the canonical gospels is known from the writings of Justin Martyr, for example, who
+found in the canonical gospels is known from the writings of Justin Martyr, for example, who quotes from a

 In reality, the four gospels selected for inclusion in the New Testament do not make any